EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 {{% report_map shapes="/uploads/fort-worth_shapes.json" data="/uploads/fortworth_map.csv" %}}

 # The geography of changes in eviction filings

 Tarrant and Denton Counties are divided into 494 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Tarrant County were collected by [January Advisors](https://www.januaryadvisors.com/).
 Historical averages cover the years 2018-2019.
 Data for Denton County were collected by [LSC](https://www.lsc.gov/); historical averages cover 2016-2019.
-2. Tract racial majority determined using American Community Survey (ACS) estimates for 2015–2019
+2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/fortworth_linechart.csv" %}}